saurabh-misra/saurabhmisra.dev/content/posts/2019-05-16---How-to-build-a-blog-with-Gatsby-and-Netlify.md

 description: "If you too are a developer like me who wants to quickly spin up a blog and start publishing without worrying too much about hosting costs, etc., then I am sure you will find this article helpful."
 ---

-I recently started working on building a personal blog where I could carelessly document and share my adventures in coding.
+I recently started working on building a personal blog where I could document and share my adventures in coding.
 I love working with React so I was looking forward to using it for building my blog.
 This is when I came across [Gatsby](https://www.gatsbyjs.org).
 If you too are a developer like me who wants to quickly spin up a blog and start publishing without worrying too much about hosting costs, etc., then I am sure you will find this article helpful.

 ### What is Gatsby and why should I use it?

-Quick answer: Gatsby is a static-site generator.
+Gatsby is a static-site generator.
 A static-site generator is basically something that spits out raw HTML, CSS and JS that hosting servers can directly send to browsers without any server-side processing involved.
 So you don't need PHP or any other server-side scripting language to process and render your web page.
 You have static web pages already built by the generator ready to be rendered.

 So Gatsby is a modern-day site generator based on React.
 It provides a ton of [features](https://www.gatsbyjs.org/features/) either out of the box or via plugins like CDN, AMP support, PWA support, hot reloading etc. that make building and customizing any kind of website a breeze.